Multi-state Practice & FAQs

 Is National Registry required for the EMS Compact Privilege to Practice?

-I live in a non-Compact state.
+I live in a non-compact state.
 How do I get a compact Privilege to Practice?

 What are the requirements for the Privilege to Practice?